If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Value: 05

 There is one unused sword in the game.
-Internally within the game, all swords are organized in the order you receive them.
-For example, Smith's Sword is hex value 01, the White Sword with no infused elements is 02 etc. This sword is listed at hex value 05, which is in between the hex values for the White Sword with three elements and the Four Sword.
+Internally, all swords are organized in the order you receive them.
+For example, the Smith's Sword is hex value 01, the White Sword with no infused elements is 02, etc. The unused sword has hex value 05, which is between the White Sword with three elements and the Four Sword.
 This indicates that, at one time, there might have been one more sword upgrade before getting to the Four Sword.
-As it is now, the sword's button graphics use the lantern.
-In the picture above, it is assigned to button A.
+Specifically, it may once have been possible to get the White Sword with just one infused element; in the final game, it is only possible to get the White Sword with zero, two, or three infused elements.

 Fire Rod